 Link to your media artifact(s) giving background on the issue:

 Talk directly with at least 3 real live people who have special knowledge about this topic or the impact your proposal would have, and summarize their comments.
 These may include people appearing in your media artifact (video, podcast, etc.).

-CONSULTATION 1: Jason Frenzel, Huron River Watershed Council Stewardship Coordinator - had lots of information regarding multiple water issues affecting students within the state of Michigan and helped us narrow down which topic to do our proposal on.
+CONSULTATION 1: Jason Frenzel, Huron River Watershed Council Stewardship Coordinator - as our main consultant, had lots of information regarding multiple water issues affecting students within the state of Michigan and helped us narrow down which topic to do our proposal on.
 Gave us informative background context on the issue and suggested steps that could improve its current state.
 Is featured on the media artifact (podcast).
 Upon a follow up consultation, Jason directed us towards main opponents of PFAS (chemical companies, department of defense, and congressmen who are anti-government regulation in the environment).
 Jason also informed us of newest development of PFAS in political sphere with Governor Gretchen Whitmer’s proposal to form a committee to create a PFAS limit in drinking water in parts per trillion.

-CONSULTATION 2: John Benedict, ENVIRON 201: Ecological Issues Professor - gather more information about PFAS and understand the specific environmental ramifications they cause for humans as well as wildlife species.
+CONSULTATION 3: John Benedict, ENVIRON 201: Ecological Issues Professor - gathered general information about PFAS and went in depth about understand the specific environmental ramifications they cause for humans as well as wildlife species.
 Specifically, fish in PFAS contaminated waters are not safe to be consumed by humans and PFAS can lead to reproductive, developmental and immunological defects in wildlife species and humans as well.

 You must solicit a critique from a topic coordinator, and explain the impact that advice has had on the final draft of this proposal.